Galaxy NGC 2403: Before and After Supernova 2004dj Outburst

 The image at right pinpoints the supernova blast.
 The photo was taken on Aug.
 17, 2004, with the Hubble Space Telescope's Advanced Camera for Surveys.
 The light from this outburst outshines every star in the massive cluster.
 Similar blue clusters of stars can be seen throughout the image.
 The bluish-pink blob towards the bottom of the image is a large star-birth region.

-Credit for ground-based image: WIYN/NOAO/AURA/NSF, T. Rector (University of Alaska, Anchorage), Z. Levay and L. Frattare (STScI);
+Ground-based image: WIYN/NOAO/AURA/NSF, T. Rector (University of Alaska, Anchorage), Z. Levay and L. Frattare (STScI);

-Credit for Hubble image: NASA, ESA, A.V.
+Hubble image: NASA, ESA, A.V.
 Filippenko (University of California, Berkeley), P. Challis (Harvard-Smithsonian Center for Astrophysics), et al.